Hi, I'm Elizabeth.

 Girls do not decide to hate their bodies, we teach them to.

 I went to my first nutritionist when I was 12 and wanted to lose weight before high school.
 That was when I first started counting calories, measuring 1/4 cups of cottage cheese, tracking my activity level, getting praise for the changing shape of my body, and oh yeah, melting butter in a pan with brown sugar and eating it straight.

 Messing with your food, messes with your mind.

-I admit - I was hugely skeptical at first.
-While I was tired of eating the frosting off of a box of cupcakes and hiding the box in the garbage, I feared what would happen if I stopped counting calories, weighing myself, reading food labels and counting my steps.
+Oh I admit it - I was hugely skeptical at first.
+I was tired of eating the frosting off of a box of cupcakes and hiding the box in the garbage, but I feared what would happen if I stopped counting calories, weighing myself, reading food labels and counting my steps.
 You know what happened?
 I also stopped eating the frosting off of a box of cupcakes and hiding the box in the garbage.